BrendanLew/UAVHacking/README.md

 5. Select your hardware 'ESP32-S3 multimedia board'.

+6. Version: 1.8.3

-6. Select **Marauder** in the drop down.
+7. Select **Marauder** in the drop down.

-7. Flash.
+8. Flash.

-8. Once the flashing has completed.
+9. Once the flashing has completed.
 Unplug the ESP32-S3 for 5 seconds and plug into the USB Type-C **USB to Serial** port.

-9. Open the serial terminal
+10. Open the serial terminal

-10. Using FZEEFlasher, connect to the serial port.
+11. Using FZEEFlasher, connect to the serial port.

  Note: Should be something like /dev/cu.usbmodemxxxxxxxxxxxx.
 Different from the first time.